sentry-demos/sentry-native/README.md

+## Overview
+The goal of this is to produce a native crash that gets captured / sent as event to Sentry.
+Also captures a Message...

+This project makes use of **sentry-native**, the Sentry SDK for Native Crash Reporting https://github.com/getsentry/sentry-native

+Note - This project makes use of **sentry-native** in its packaged release form.
+It is referenced as a submodule in this project but you will download it as a distribution .zip from getsentry/sentry-native when you're ready to use it

 ## Setup
 This is for running on Mac.
-For Windows see [windows instructions](windows.txt) which are still under development.
+For Windows see windows.txt which is still under development.
 1. `git clone --recurse-submodules git@github.com:thinkocapo/sentry-native.git`
 2. `git clone --recurse-submodules git@github.com:sentry-demos/sentry-native.git`
 3. install `sentry-cli 1.49.0z` from https://github.com/getsentry/sentry-cli/releases/ and https://docs.sentry.io/cli/installation/.
 You can run `yarn global add @sentry/cli`

-## Dev Tips

-This project makes use of **sentry-native**, the Sentry SDK for Native Crash Reporting https://github.com/getsentry/sentry-native

-This project makes use of **sentry-native** in its packaged release form.
-It is referenced as a submodule in this project but you will download it as a distribution .zip from getsentry/sentry-native when you're ready to use it

 ## Mac
 1. `make bin/example`